In early 2020, a new virus began generating headlines all over the world because of the unprecedented speed of its transmission.

 Some common symptoms that have been specifically linked to COVID-19 include:

 - a cough that gets more severe over time

 - a low-grade fever that gradually increases in temperature

 - sore throat

 - muscle aches and pains

 These symptoms may become more severe in some people.
-Call emergency medical services if you or someone you care for have any of the following symptoms:
+Call emergency medical services if you have or someone you care for has any of the following symptoms: